mongodb/specifications/source/gridfs/gridfs-spec.rst

 contains fields that do not exist within files collection documents, then an empty result set will be returned.

+Drivers MUST propagate the GridFSFindOptions to the FindOptions passed to the underlying Find operation.

 Drivers MUST document how users query files collection documents, including how to query metadata, e.g. using a filter like {
 metadata.fieldname : “some_criteria” }.